OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 January 2016.md

 ---

 ## Notable Warnings or Predictions

 - A **10.4 magnitude earthquake** in the Pacific is still on the agenda.
 - Timeline has shifted negatively since 1997, possibly due to Diana's death.
 - Predictions from 1994 are still valid but manifest differently or with more severity.
 - Mini-tsunamis, North Pacific storms, and seismic activity suggest precursors to larger events.
+- The supernova has effects on Earth and human affairs, but interpretation is left to observers.

 ---

 ## Contact and Alien Interactions